When Is the Best Time

 - Sun protection and sunscreen, there isn't much shelter

 - Either rain poncho or clothes to change - You'll definitely get soaked!
-If you plan to do a boat trip wear already your swimsuit for the boat tour and carry a towel
+If you plan to make a boat trip, already wear your swimsuit and flip flops for the boat tour and carry a towel

 Iguazu Falls National Park Facts